-Burial insurance companies’ health questions are simple yes or no.
+Burial insurance companies’ health questions are answerable by yes or no.

 When you want to apply for burial insurance with a pre-existing condition, your answer to the health questions will carry the most weight.
 Your answers to the health questions will determine what plans you will qualify for and how much your premium will be.

-If you answer yes to any health question, it doesn’t mean you will be automatically denied coverage, and it will mean two things.
+A yes answer to any health question doesn’t mean you will be automatically denied coverage, and it will mean two things.
 First, it may result in a higher monthly premium.
 Second, it may mean a higher premium and a two year waiting period.